clonergan3/4180lasersecurity/readme.md

 Cullen Lonergan, Dario Tscholl

 The mbed IoT Laser Tripwire Security System is a device capable of detecting intruders through the use of an invisible laser tripwire.
-This system is internet of things and enabled and incorporates text notification functionality to alert owners of potential intrusions.
+This system is internet of things (IoT) enabled and incorporates text notification functionality to alert owners of potential intrusions.
 Bluetooth is used to control the device.

 ## Features